f5devcentral/xcedgedemoguide/README.rst

 .. figure:: ./assets/test-kiosk_0_3.png

-Open a browser window and proceed to the http://kiosk.branch-a.buytime.internal/ indicated as a domain for kiosk HTTP LB.
+Open a browser window on your kiosk VM and proceed to the http://kiosk.branch-a.buytime.internal/ indicated as a domain for kiosk HTTP LB.
 You can see the kiosk up and running.

 .. figure:: ./assets/test-kiosk_1.png